Program Contact: Mary Ho 203-582-5026

 Course plans are subject to change.
 Course availability, potential transfer credits, and course prerequisite completion may influence the final course schedule for each program.

-For students who begin their program taking MA 140, the first 4 semesters are slightly different than what is outlined below, but can still achieve the BS in Mechanical Engineering in 122 credits.
+For students who begin their program taking MA 140, the first 4 semesters are slightly different than what is outlined below, but they can still achieve the BS in Mechanical Engineering in 122 credits.

 First Year | ||